2019 Austrian Grand Prix: Race summary

-Whilst Charles Leclerc started the race well from pole position, Max Verstappen encountered an issue with his anti-stall, dropping from 2nd down to 8th place by turn 2.
-Lando Norris briefly battled Lewis Hamilton for 3rd place, and Kimi Räikkönen ran as high as 4th.
-Räikkönen held the position until lap 7, when he was passed by Sebastian Vettel, who had started 9th.
+Whilst Charles Leclerc started the race well from pole position, Max Verstappen encountered an issue with his anti-stall, dropping from second down to eighth place by turn 2.
+Lando Norris briefly battled Lewis Hamilton for third place, and Kimi Räikkönen ran as high as fourth.
+Räikkönen held the position until lap 7, when he was passed by Sebastian Vettel, who had started ninth.
 By lap 9, Verstappen had recovered after his poor start, passing Räikkönen and Norris.
 Kevin Magnussen pitted on lap 12, dropping him to the back, but was handed a drive-through penalty soon afterwards after the stewards found he had over-stepped his grid line at the beginning of the race and started too far forward.
-He would only recover one place during the race, and eventually crossed the finish line in 19th.
+He would only recover one place during the race, and eventually crossed the finish line in nineteenth.

-Valtteri Bottas and Sebastian Vettel pitted on lap 22, with Bottas emerging in clear air in 4th, but with Vettel stuck behind Norris, Räikkönen and Pierre Gasly in 8th after a communication issue saw his pit-stop take longer than expected.
+Valtteri Bottas and Sebastian Vettel pitted on lap 22, with Bottas emerging in clear air in fourth, but with Vettel stuck behind Norris, Räikkönen and Pierre Gasly in eighth after a communication issue saw his pit-stop take longer than expected.
 Leclerc pitted on the following lap, handing the lead of the race to Hamilton.
 At this stage of the race, the Mercedes cars were suffering from the high air and track temperatures.
 Hamilton repeatedly ran wide at turn 1, driving over the sausage kerb.
-This eventually caused damage to his front wing, forcing him to pit for a replacement on lap 31 and dropping him to 5th place.
-Verstappen inherited the lead, but pitted on the following lap; Leclerc thus regained 1st place.
+This eventually caused damage to his front wing, forcing him to pit for a replacement on lap 31 and dropping him to fifth place.
+Verstappen inherited the lead, but pitted on the following lap; Leclerc thus regained first place.

-Verstappen emerged from the pits in 4th place, and began his charge towards the front.
+Verstappen emerged from the pits in fourth place, and began his charge towards the front.
 He passed Vettel on Lap 50, on the straight after turn 2.
 Vettel subsequently pitted on the following lap.
 Verstappen then passed Bottas into turn 2 on lap 56.
 Finally, he caught up with Leclerc at the front, passing him into turn 2 with three laps to go.
 On lap 69, Verstappen took a wide line through the corner on the inside of Leclerc, making contact and resulting in Leclerc leaving the track and driving over the kerb.
 Verstappen held on to his lead until the chequered flag, and the stewards later deemed his overtake legal.
-Vettel passed Hamilton on the final lap to take 4th place.
+Vettel passed Hamilton on the final lap to take fourth place.

 Verstappen's victory marked the first win for a Honda-powered F1 car since Jenson Button in the 2006 Hungarian Grand Prix.
 The race was also the first race in the season not to be won by a Mercedes driver, as Valtteri Bottas finished in third and Lewis Hamilton fifth.
 Antonio Giovinazzi scored his first ever career points in Formula One by finishing tenth place.
 This also marked the first race in which every driver saw the chequered flag since the 2016 Japanese Grand Prix.